Maurice Paquirissamypoullé: Early years

 Paquirissamypoullé did not speak French well, and flirted with communism before entering mainstream politics as a socialist.
 He was married to Nagammal.
-He was born Hindu Vellala and became renonçant on 10 december 1924.
+He was born Hindu Vellala and became renonçant (i.e., rejecting the Hindu traditions) on 10 December 1924.

 Local politics

 After World War II (1939–45) Paquirissamypoullé was elected a member of the Representative Assembly of French India on 15 December 1946.

 He became vice-president of the assembly on 25 January 1947.

 The French administration was often lethargic and bureaucratic, despite attempts by Paquirissamypoullé in the Assembly to goad it into action.

 On 20 December 1948 the Assembly voted for a motion that approved the resolution of the Indian National Congress in Jaipur that required annexation of all foreign possessions in India, and called for the opening of negotiations between Paris and New Delhi.